-Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.
+Affiliate links in this post will be clearly marked with a *.
+Clicking one of these links means I earn a discount or receive payment.

 Today I am going to talk to you about something new in our home – Daisy’s bedtime routine!
 For the first few months we went with the flow, mostly because Daisy would cry in agony for hours with reflux.

 We try to play it a little loose with a specific time but ultimately Daisy’s bedtime routine starts at around 7pm and ends with her asleep before 9pm.
 The time has gradually got earlier and earlier and the length of time we spend helping her go to sleep has got shorter also.

 First of all we start with a nice bath for Daisy.
 At the moment we are using the kitchen sink.
 This is the perfect size for Daisy and best of all it means that we don’t need to be folded over our low bathtub for 10-15 minutes every day.

 After Daisy is clean and fresh I give her a nice massage.
 I watched a few YouTube videos to help with this but ultimately I just massage a nice lotion into her and gently sing and speak softly to her.
 Daisy is loving this more and more and she seems to anticipate the massage now and starts to kick her legs and get very excited.

 Once we have completed the bath and the massage then Daisy has a book read to her.
 Daisy loves looking at colourful images, like a lot of babies, and black and white images are great for babies at this age, apparently.

-Because Daisy’s prescription milk is very thin the *Carobel helps to thicken the milk and therefore fill her stomach for a little longer too.
-We don’t get the *Carobel on prescription, as we use so little, however, if you have a baby who is sick regularly or needs thicker milk then your GP can prescribe this for you.
+Because Daisy’s prescription milk is very thin the Carobel helps to thicken the milk and therefore fill her stomach for a little longer too.
+We don’t get the Carobel on prescription, as we use so little, however, if you have a baby who is sick regularly or needs thicker milk then your GP can prescribe this for you.
 I just buy mine from Amazon every few weeks for under £6.

-Daisy used to cry, for several hours.
-I would rock her, for several hours.
-All the while feeling a little desperate and worrying that my baby was never going to be well.
-Like a lot of babies with reflux it was just a case of dealing with her allergies.
-Then finding medication that works for her.
 Over time I learned that it wasn’t my fault Daisy was like this.
 All I can do is comfort her and try and make life easier for her by staying calm & being extra patient.
-We have been using a *Babymoov Cozydream to help her drift off to sleep.

 Usually we lay in bed with her.
 Once she is quite tired, and almost asleep, we move her to her cot.
-We then turn on her *light projection mobile and Daisy now, after almost two weeks, turns towards the wall, usually holding her *blanket or a *muslin and then starts to drift off to sleep.
+We then turn on her light projection mobile and Daisy now, after almost two weeks, turns towards the wall, usually holding her blanket or a muslin and then starts to drift off to sleep.